 Continuing to Pursue Excellence

 Naturally, being in general practice means dedication to ongoing professional development, due to the challenges and advancements in the improvement of dental care.
 Continuing education offers the opportunity to collaborate with the best and brightest in the field of dentistry, and to stay on top of new and emerging disciplines.

 I have maintained continued association with the Seattle Study Club, the Spear Center in Scottsdale, Arizona, and the International Team for Implantology.
 I have had many years of training from University of Washington professors in periodontics and reconstructive dentistry, and also at UCSF in endodontics and TMD.
 I am a life member of the American Dental Association, California Dental Association, and San Francisco Dental Society.

 In addition to sustaining my solo practice, I have sought out opportunities to donate my time and skill to underserved populations yearly, most particularly to the Flying Samaritans, and to Los Medicos Voladores in various Mexican villages on the Baja peninsula.
 I have also served the Alliance for Smiles, a cleft lip and palate surgical team, on missions to China.
 These experiences have challenged me in providing dental care under very limiting circumstances.
 Further, these trips have reinforced my belief in the importance of teaching dental hygiene as an essential part of dental practice.

 Outside the Office

-My wife and I live in the East Bay, and I am fortunate that my two grown children have also made the Bay Area their home.
+I live in the East Bay, and I am fortunate that my two grown children have also made the Bay Area their home.
 I am passionate about hiking, backpacking, and international traveling, and have backpacked in Europe, the Himalayas, and across the western and southwestern US.
-Travels have taken me to Asia, India, Africa, Central America, and many European countries.
+Travels have taken me to Asia, India, Africa, Central and South America, and many European countries.
 Among my interests when at home, I am a sports fan of local teams.
-I also enjoy tutoring reading with six- to eight-year-olds through Faith Network.